neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 The remaining non-zero weights are then fine-tuned to the objective function.
 This iterative process enables the model to slowly adjust to a new optimization space after pathways are removed before pruning again.

-SparseML enables you to run GMP on YOLOv5 with a single command line call.

 </details>

 <details>